Turn Prime Day from a short revenue spike into a repeat-purchase growth engine.

 By the end of the sprint, you’ll have:

-• a clear role for Prime Day in your growth strategy
+• A clear role for Prime Day in your broader growth strategy

-• a simple way to measure results and repeat them
+• A simple way to measure what worked so you can repeat it

 Step 1